26 November 2015

 Cricket: Kathy Cross scores world first appointment Wellington based umpire Kathy Cross is among a select group of four women who have been selected as match officials for the upcoming World Women's Twenty20 qualifier in Thailand.

-More females lacing up their boots for rugby More girls and women are picking up a rugby ball and running with it, and total player numbers remain strong, according to New Zealand Rugby's 2015 rugby registration numbers.
+More females lacing up their boots for rugby - External link no longer available.
+More girls and women are picking up a rugby ball and running with it, and total player numbers remain strong, according to New Zealand Rugby's 2015 rugby registration numbers.

 Athletics provide Southlanders with golden opportunities Athletics Southland continues to provide an appealing pathway for youngsters with Jordan Rackham picking up a college scholarship in the United States.